What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 Woman working on laptop

-The Master of Education, or MEd, is one of the in-demand graduate degrees for aspiring teachers, professors, and students who aim to become school administrators, academic researchers, consultants, deans, or other educational professionals.
-When you consider the benefits of earning an MEd, like increasing your earning power by opening doors to leadership roles, it’s easy to understand why this advanced degree is such a popular choice for graduates.
+MEd stands for Master of Education: a graduate-level degree and one of the most in-demand credentials for aspiring teachers, professors, and students who aim to become school administrators, academic researchers, consultants, deans, or other educational professionals.
+When you consider the benefits of earning an MEd, like opening doors to leadership roles that often command higher pay than entry-level teaching positions, resulting in a stronger salary outlook for MEd degree holders, it’s easy to understand why this advanced degree is such a popular choice for graduates.

-This guide to the Master of Education degree covers key points that students should know before applying to MEd programs, including:
+This guide to the Master of Education degree covers key points that students should know about MEd graduate program admission and enrollment, including:

 • The scope, purpose, and objectives of an MEd program